Martha Kuwee Kumsa: Points of view

-In November 2020, Martha expressed concern about anti-Oromo misinformation and the risk of Ethiopia returning to an assimilationist centralised stated dominated by Amhara ethnic nationalism.
+In November 2020, Martha expressed concern about anti-Oromo misinformation and the risk of Ethiopia returning to an assimilationist, centralized state dominated by Amhara nationalism.
 Writing together with Bontu Galataa in The Washington Post, Martha argued that there were 9000 arrests of Oromos following the Hachalu Hundessa riots, constituting a wave of repression and misinformation that misrepresented the victims – Oromos – as the perpetrators of the massacre.
 Bontu and Martha argued that the Qeerroo and Qarree (young Oromo women) non-violent grassroots movements were misrepresented as "extremists and terrorists".
-They said that local offices of Oromia Media Network and Oromo News Network were raided and journalists arrested following the Hachalu Hundessa riots and the Internet was cut, leading to a media monopoly for state-aligned Amharic media and a simplistic narrative of Oromos killing Amharas.
-Bontu and Martha interpreted the media presentation of Oromos as perpetrators as a deliberate, Orwellian plan.
+They said that local offices of Oromia Media Network and Oromo News Network were raided.
+Journalists were arrested following the Hachalu Hundessa riots and the Internet was cut, leading to a media monopoly for state-aligned Amharic media and a simplistic narrative of Oromos killing Amharas.
+Bontu and Martha interpreted the media presentation of Oromos as perpetrators as a deliberate and Orwellian plan.

 Martha criticised the pan-Ethiopian feminist Sehin Teferra for "categorical[ly] associat[es]" the Qeerroo with violence.
 Martha criticised this as hiding the diversity among Qeerroos.
 Martha sees the Qeeroos and Qarrees as peaceful protestors that helped overthrow the Ethiopian People's Revolutionary Democratic Front (EPRDF).